Scattering of Carriers by Charged Dislocations in Semiconductors: Introduction

 \section{Introduction}

 Epitaxial growth of thin semiconductor films on substrates which have a large lattice constant mismatch results in the films being strained.
 Depending on the growth conditions and the films' thickness, this strain can either partially or fully relax through a formation of various possible kinds of lattice defects.
-Among these defects edge dislocations are prominent and have a pronounced effect on the mobility of carriers.
-While the theory for charged dislocation scattering was first formulated to explain the low temperature mobility of plastically deformed semiconductors\cite{podor}, interest in dislocation scattering has revived in context of GaN \cite{mse-review,{Physica_review},look, mavroidis,farvacque-prb, gurusinghe, eastman}.
-Indeed it is important in all epitaxially grown materials \cite{3-5_on_Si} on mismatched substrates, as well as bulk crystals whose growth techniques have not yet been mastered \cite{bulk-apl}.
+Among these defects edge dislocations are prominent and have a pronounced effect on the mobility of carriers.\cite{SolidStatePhysics} While the theory for charged dislocation scattering was first formulated to explain the low temperature mobility of plastically deformed semiconductors\cite{podor}, interest in dislocation scattering has revived in the last 15 years in context of GaN \cite{{SolidStatePhysics}, look,mse-review, GaN1,farvacque-prb} and InN\cite{InN1} which typically do not have lattice-matched substrates.
+Indeed it is important in all epitaxially grown materials \cite{3-5_on_Si, LaAlO3} on mismatched substrates, as well as bulk crystals whose growth techniques have not yet been mastered.\cite{bulk-apl}

-An edge dislocation is a row of dangling bonds formed by an abruptly terminated plane somewhere inside the crystal\cite{mse-review}.
-This local departure from tetragonal coordination produces acceptor states in the energy gap, forming one dimensional lines of charge.
-The effective screened electrostatic potential energy, $U(x_\perp)$ is thus cylindrically symmetric if the extent of the edge dislocation is taken to be infinite\cite{seeger,{handbook}}.
+An edge dislocation is a row of dangling bonds formed by an abruptly terminated plane somewhere inside the crystal.\cite{mse-review} This local departure from tetragonal coordination produces acceptor states in the energy gap, forming one dimensional lines of charge.
+The effective screened electrostatic potential energy, $U(x_\perp)$ is thus cylindrically symmetric if the extent of the edge dislocation is taken to be infinite.\cite{SolidStatePhysics, seeger,handbook}

 where $Q$ is the charge per unit length, $K_0$ is the modified zeroth order Bessel function of the second kind, $\epsilon=\epsilon_0 \epsilon_r$ is the dielectric constant, $\lambda$ is the screening length and $x_{_\perp}$ is the distance from the dislocation line in a perpendicular plane, ${\bf r}=f(x_{_\perp}, \theta,z)$.
 These one dimensional lines of charge have detrimental effects on the transport properties of charge carriers.